Rhymes with Peace: 100+ Words for Poetry, Rap, and Songwriting | Belekar Sir’s Academy

 Slant rhymes, or near rhymes, are a staple in modern poetry and hip-hop.
 These rhymes offer flexibility, especially when perfect rhymes are too restrictive.
 They’re also excellent for creating subtle, less predictable sound patterns.

-Example: “I want a piece of peace, not war.”
+“I want a piece of peace, not war.” (homophone play)

 Slant rhymes allow you to stretch rhyme schemes without losing rhythm or meaning.
 They also add sophistication and emotional nuance to your lines.